ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Express Session Management with Redis: A Step-by-Step Guide - <a href="https://javascript.plainenglish.io/express-session-management-with-redis-a-step-by-step-guide-d1a38ad0fc94?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Inside My Experiment: Running a Node.js Server on a Solar-Powered Raspberry Pi - <a href="https://medium.com/@bhagyarana80/inside-my-experiment-running-a-node-js-server-on-a-solar-powered-raspberry-pi-0b13e01a26ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bektiaw`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>Learn how to connect Redis to your Express server to store and manage user sessions the right way.
+<blockquote>How to build a sustainable, low-power server using Node.js and solar energy
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Secrets: How 14 Lines Changed Web Development Forever - <a href="https://ritik-chopra28.medium.com/node-js-secrets-how-14-lines-changed-web-development-forever-083322289d15?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs PHP: Which One Should You Learn as a Beginner? - <a href="https://medium.com/@uemirhanselim/node-js-vs-php-which-one-should-you-learn-as-a-beginner-c76cb36601d0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritik`**
+✍️ **posted by `Emirhan Selim Uzun`**

-<blockquote>Discover the hidden architecture that powers millions of servers worldwide and learn to build your own JavaScript runtime
+<blockquote>When starting your journey in backend development, it’s common to come across Node.js and PHP.
+Both are popular for building web…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Understanding "let" vs "const" in JavaScript: What Should You Use and When? - <a href="https://medium.com/@uemirhanselim/understanding-let-vs-const-in-javascript-what-should-you-use-and-when-49860848453c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google Login in Node.js with JWT: Secure Auth for Modern APIs  - <a href="https://habtesoft.medium.com/google-login-in-node-js-with-jwt-secure-auth-for-modern-apis-00a7aa51762c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emirhan Selim Uzun`**
+✍️ **posted by `habtesoft`**

-<blockquote>When you start writing JavaScript — whether in the browser or with Node.js — one of the first things you’ll run into is variable…
+<blockquote>Social login meets stateless security — learn how to implement Google Sign-In using Passport.js and issue JWTs for your API clients.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Why Node.js Still Dominates the Backend World — And How to Truly Master It Like a Pro  - <a href="https://medium.com/@theNewGenCoder/why-node-js-still-dominates-the-backend-world-and-how-to-truly-master-it-like-a-pro-93e17dc91dc5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ️ How I Hacked My Own MERN App (And Found 7 Security Flaws You Should Fix Today) - <a href="https://devdiwan.medium.com/%EF%B8%8F-how-i-hacked-my-own-mern-app-and-found-7-security-flaws-you-should-fix-today-95e851c8d65a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Dev Diwan`**

-<blockquote>When you first start with Node.js, it feels deceptively simple.
+<blockquote>I’ll admit it — the first time I tried hacking my own MERN stack app, I felt a little guilty.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Unlocking the Real Power of Node.js in 2025: Beyond the Basics - <a href="https://medium.com/@TheblogStacker/unlocking-the-real-power-of-node-js-in-2025-beyond-the-basics-fd9775d5bd93?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Beginner’s Guide to Setting Up Node.js Projects and Using npm - <a href="https://mansimanhas.medium.com/a-beginners-guide-to-setting-up-node-js-projects-and-using-npm-870de754058b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Mansi Manhas`**

-<blockquote>When most developers hear “Node.js”, they think of a backend server using Express and some APIs.
-But Node.js in 2025 is so much more than…
+<blockquote>Learn what Node.js is, how to set up your first Node.js project, and why npm is essential.
+Includes simple steps and code examples perfect…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Demystifying ESLint & Prettier: A Practical Approach to Node.js Code Quality and Consistency - <a href="https://habtesoft.medium.com/demystifying-eslint-prettier-a-practical-approach-to-node-js-code-quality-and-consistency-a5845bcacf31?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Essential React Testing Library Tips for Success - <a href="https://medium.com/@capabletechies/7-essential-react-testing-library-tips-for-success-efb1c354d78a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Capabletechies`**

-<blockquote>Unravel the complexities of code styling and prevent common errors
+<blockquote>React Testing Library (RTL) is one of the most popular tools in the React ecosystem today.
+With React apps becoming more complex, the…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Integrating PDF generation into Node.js backends: tips & gotchas - <a href="https://medium.com/joyfill/integrating-pdf-generation-into-node-js-backends-tips-gotchas-74d70569e7b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Middleware in Express.js: The Backbone of Your Node API — Part 1 - <a href="https://medium.com/@deval93/understanding-middleware-in-express-js-the-backbone-of-your-node-api-part-1-d0228fff9651?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Pagley`**
+✍️ **posted by `Deval Kasundra`**

-<blockquote>Whether you’re building an invoicing system, dynamic reports, or downloadable forms, server-side PDF generation can feel like the “set it…
+<blockquote>The production bug that taught me middleware isn’t just plumbing — it’s the difference between amateur and professional APIs
-Continue reading on Joyfill »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1.
-How I transitioned into a software developer from a software tester - <a href="https://medium.com/@ahrarhayat/how-i-transitioned-into-a-software-developer-from-a-software-tester-99048850b7b3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. hCaptcha: The Privacy‑First, Worldwide Alternative - <a href="https://medium.com/codetodeploy/hcaptcha-the-privacy-first-worldwide-alternative-be47a42274ba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahrarhayat`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Is the grass greener on the other side?
+<blockquote>If Google’s Blocked or Frowned Upon, This is the Plan B That’s More Than Just a Plan B
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>2.
-This FastAPI Pattern Handles 10× More Traffic Without More Code - <a href="https://medium.com/@hadiyolworld007/this-fastapi-pattern-handles-10-more-traffic-without-more-code-ac32f22f86ff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 AI Workflows That Supercharged My Full-Stack Dev Routine - <a href="https://medium.com/codetodeploy/10-ai-workflows-that-supercharged-my-full-stack-dev-routine-eed289ea8394?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Babar saad`**

+<blockquote>From backend scaffolding to frontend polish, these are the AI flows I use weekly to save hours — and sanity.
+Continue reading on CodeToDeploy »</blockquote>

+<h3>3.
+Python Makes My Business Easy and Saves Money — A Developer’s Real Story - <a href="https://medium.com/@muhammadzeeshansafdar17/python-makes-my-business-easy-and-saves-money-a-developers-real-story-c7691bb9fc5c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Zeeshan Safdar`**

-<blockquote>A clean controller-service-repo separation that just works at scale
+<blockquote>How I automated my entire workflow, cut 70% of operational costs, and increased profits using Python and upcoming future tech.
 Continue reading on Medium »</blockquote>

-<h3>3.
-95% of Coders Fail This Simple Logic Puzzle — Can You Solve It? - <a href="https://python.plainenglish.io/95-of-coders-fail-this-simple-logic-puzzle-can-you-solve-it-3312d256858b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shantun Parmar`**

-<blockquote>Hello Everyone!
-Continue reading on Python in Plain English »</blockquote>

-<h3>4.
-The Advantages and Disadvantages of AI-Generated Code: - <a href="https://medium.com/codetodeploy/the-advantages-and-disadvantages-of-ai-generated-code-ad2a575c5c2f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kosiyae Yussuf`**

-<blockquote>A Comprehensive Analysis
-Continue reading on CodeToDeploy »</blockquote>

-<h3>5.
-Creating Visualizations with Matplotlib, Seaborn, and Plotly - <a href="https://python.plainenglish.io/creating-visualizations-with-matplotlib-seaborn-and-plotly-7b9123d92f89?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghost Writer`**

-<blockquote>How I moved from raw data to stunning insights with three powerful Python libraries
-Continue reading on Python in Plain English »</blockquote>

-<h3>6.
-Top 5 JavaScript Frameworks Every Beginner Should Know - <a href="https://javascript.plainenglish.io/top-5-javascript-frameworks-every-beginner-should-know-70dbb4ef070a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishnu`**

-<blockquote>Essential tools to build modern web apps.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>